mafeestaba/Project4/README.md

    python -m venv venv
    source venv/bin/activate  # On Windows use `venv\Scripts\activate`

-6. Install dependencies (if any are listed in a requirements.txt file): pip install -r requirements.txt
+6. Install dependencies listed below

 # Usage
 To use the project, open the Project 4.ipynb file in Jupyter Notebook: